-You can also use any off-the-shelf 2.95 in.
-(75 mm) VESA standard mount to secure the switch to a wall, a pole, or another surface.
+You can also use any off-the-shelf 75 mm VESA standard mount to secure the switch to a wall, a pole, or another surface.

 Install the switch on a flat surface

 The switch ships with four self-adhesive rubber footpads.